 If you have been injured in a car accident, seek medical treatment first.
 A doctor will evaluate your case and decide the best course of treatment.

-Oh – and Elizabeth, she was able to treat conservatively with physical therapy and an injection, and returned to full function in a few weeks.
+Oh – and Elizabeth, she was able to be treated conservatively with physical therapy and an injection and returned to full function in a few weeks.
 I am thankful her injuries were not more serious.
 As she said – her carpool depended on her!

 Please note that names are changed and circumstances may be combined for illustration purposes!